-Under the Chilean Income Tax Act ("LIR"), all natural persons and entities domiciled or resident in Chile are taxed on their worldwide income, whether national or foreign-source income.
+Under the Chilean Income Tax Act ("LIR"), all individuals and entities domiciled or resident in Chile are taxed on their worldwide income, whether national or foreign-source income.

-Generally, non-resident persons or entities are only taxed on their Chilean-source income.
-However, all income arising from foreign companies' activities in Chile or abroad will be taxed in Chile if these companies' profit can be attributable to agencies, branches or other permanent establishments in Chile.
-The only income attributable to the permanent establishment will be the income deriving from activities carried out by the permanent establishment or from assets allocated to or used by it.
+Generally, non-resident individuals or entities are only taxed on their Chilean-source income.
+However, all income arising from foreign companies' activities in Chile or abroad will be taxed in Chile, if these companies' profit can be attributable to agencies, branches or other permanent establishments in Chile.